shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_1.md

 flight/ship info -> Vessel and container tracking Current Best: VesselFinder flight/ship info -> for train info and past data Current Best: openrailwaymap.org {for live it varies}
 ```
+> Practitioners Note: if you ever get someone pgp keys you can decode it using https://cirw.in/gpg-decoder to decode it to get the email id

 ### Geo-Osint